tuya/tuya-ble-mcu-sdk-arduino-library/README.md

 TuyaBLE my_device;
 ...
 void setup()
 {
   Serial.begin(9600);
   ...
-  my_device.init("xxxxxxxx", "1.0.0");// "xxxxxxxx": the PID on the Tuya IoT Platform.
-"1.0.0" is the default value.
-You can change "1.0.0" to the actual version number of the current software.
+  my_device.init("xxxxxxxx", "1.0.0");// "xxxxxxxx" is the PID. `1.0.0` should be replaced with the real MCU firmware version number.

   ...
 }